mangpo/greenthumb/documentations/add-more-instructions.md

 If we create a **new argument type** that is not constant, we have to modify the method `update-live-backward`.

+#### 5. Additional Changes for Enumerative Search
+The enumerative search requires more efforts.
+If we add **new argument type**, we will need to modify method `generate-inst` to generate instructions in `llvm-demo-enumerator.rkt` and `interpret-inst` to interpret an instruction backward in `llvm-demo-inverse.rkt`.
+If you are at this stage, please contact `mangpo@eecs.berkeley.edu`.
+We are working on eliminating this step entirely if possible.

 ##### Testing the Superoptimizer

-Test if the symbolic, enumerative, and stochastic superoptimizers can synthesize the new instruction by using `test-search.rkt`.
-Set `code` to a program with only the new instruction and another dummy instruction (such as `addl 0`) to create an obviously inefficient program.
-Run each of the symbolic, enumerative, and stochastic search at a time.
-The symbolic search should return with an optimized program quickly.
-For the stochastic search, when it finds a better program, it should print 'NEW! best-correct-program'.
-If we don't see it printing such phase within a minute, something may be wrong. ***Enumerative search***
+Test if the symbolic, stochastic, and enumerative superoptimizers can synthesize the new instruction by using `test-search.rkt`.
+Set `code` to a program with only the new instruction and another dummy instruction (such as add 0) to create an obviously inefficient program.
+Run each of the symbolic, stochastic, and enumerative search at a time.
+For the stochastic search, make sure to provide the correct live-in information when testing.
+When the stochastic and enumerative search find a better program, they should print 'FOUND!!!' followed by the program.
+The symbolic and enumerative search should return with an optimized program quickly (for program with one instruction).
+For the stochastic search, we might have to wait a little longer.
+If we don't see it printing such phase within a minute, something may be wrong.